-In these scenarios for bigeye, purse seine effort is defined by CMM 2022-01 (2012 levels) and the specified FAD closure period (CMM 2023-01 or total removal).
-Under both future recruitment scenarios (Table 5 and Table 6; see also Figure 1), candidate TRP depletion levels for bigeye tuna can be achieved - with the exception of 2000-04 average stock depletion conditions - with increased longline bigeye catches relative to 2019-2021 levels.
+In these scenarios for bigeye, purse seine effort is defined by CMM 2022-01 (at 2012 levels) and the specified FAD closure period (as under CMM 2023-01 or a total removal).
+Under both future bigeye recruitment scenarios (Table 8 and Table 10; see also Figure 1), candidate TRP depletion levels for bigeye tuna can be achieved - with the exception of 2000-04 average stock depletion conditions - with increased longline bigeye catches relative to 2019-2021 levels.
 To achieve 2001-04 average depletion conditions, however, longline bigeye catches would need to decrease by 35% or 45% relative to the average catch over those years under the alternative recruitment scenarios.
-Risk levels relative to the LRP (for candidate TRPs where risk levels were not specified) were generally low under the recent recruitment scenario but reached 16% when considering the '2012-2015 average -10%' objective under the longterm recruitment scenario.
+Risk levels relative to the LRP (for candidate TRPs where risk levels were not specified) were generally low under the recent recruitment scenario but reached 16% when considering the '2012-2015 average -10%' objective under the long-term recruitment scenario.
 Where purse seine effort is at 2012 levels and the FAD closure is removed completely, to achieve the CMM 2023-01 objective of 2012-15 average stock levels, longline catch could increase by 50% or 25%, dependent upon the recruitment assumption.
 The CMM 2023-01 objective for yellowfin was not achieved under any candidate TRP for bigeye under these assumptions.
 Given the assumption of 2012 purse seine effort levels and the associated assumptions for pole and line and domestic fishing levels, the skipjack TRP is achieved under all TRP scenarios.
-The South Pacific albacore stock is achieved or above the recalibrated TRP where a bigeye TRP reflecting average 2001-2004 depletion levels (both recruitment scenarios) or 2012-2015 +10% (long term recruitment) are selected.
+The South Pacific albacore stock is at or above the recalibrated TRP where a bigeye TRP reflecting average 2001-2004 depletion levels (both recruitment scenarios) or 2012-2015 +10% (long term recruitment) are selected.

-For yellowfin, where purse seine effort is assumed to increase to 2012 levels, few of the SC16 scenarios are achievable within the range of future longline catch levels examined in WCPFC20-2023-16 (Table 7).
-Only the candidate TRP of 2012-2015 depletion level minus 10% objective can be achieved, with a 10% reduction in longline catch.
+For yellowfin where purse seine effort is assumed to increase to 2012 levels, few of the SC16 TRP scenarios can be achieved with levels of future longline catch within the range examined (from 0.5 to 2 times the baseline longline catch level; Table 12).
+Only the candidate TRP of 2012-2015 depletion level minus 10% objective can be achieved with future longline yellowfin catches within that range, with a 10% reduction in longline catch.
 The bigeye CMM 2023-01 objective was also achieved under this scenario.
-All other candidate yellowfin levels require decreases or increases (in the case of risk levels) in longline catch beyond the range of change examined, i.e. more than a 50% reduction in catch, or a greater than 100% increase in catch.
+All other candidate yellowfin levels require decreases or increases (in the case of risk levels) in longline catch outside the catch range examined, i.e. more than a 50% reduction in catch, or a greater than 100% increase in catch.
 For skipjack, the assumption of 2012 effort levels within the scenario meant that the stock was maintained around the TRP on average across all scenarios.
 For South Pacific albacore, the stock is slightly above the recalibrated TRP at the 2012-2015 depletion level minus 10% objective.